mikailkhona/mikailkhona.github.io/content/research.md

 ## Research

+I was first introduced to non-linear dynamics and biophysics as a sophomore undergraduate at IIT Bombay in a course taught by <a href = 'https://www.phy.iitb.ac.in/en/employee-profile/amitabha-nandi'>Amitabha Nandi </a> and meandered around in the fields of biophysics and statistical physics before converging onto my current research interests with <a href = 'https://fietelab.mit.edu/'>Ila Fiete</a>.

 ### What is Computational NeuroDevelopment?
 When an organism is born, its brain is already capable of complex computations despite not having any exposure to the real world.
 Biological brains can learn orders of magnitude faster and with much less experience than our best models.
 How does this happen?
 These are the questions that I like to think about.